Image: Family cruising along the Tonle Sap Lake in Kampong Phluk, Siem Reap Province, Cambodia, Asian Development Bank.

 A briefing note highlights five key lessons that emerge from the research.
 The GAPP publications series also includes:

-- 14 short case studies of development programs that aim to be both politically informed and gender aware, and a synthesis of their key insights
+- 14 short case studies of development programs that aim to be both politically informed and gender aware, and a synthesis of their key insights.
+These are:

 See the team’s guest post introducing GAPP findings on From Poverty to Power: How can a gendered understanding of power and politics make development work more effective?
 (13 February 2018)